 While they can be fiddly they also have the capacity to be stripped down and repaired in the field, something that other stove types don’t always cater for.
 In our recent survey, 9% of hikers identified as using this stove type for their hiking adventures.

 Not one of the more common hiking stoves used.
 Hexamine stoves use a small waxy looking block of solid fuel that is contained in a stove mechanism (a metal frame) that also provides a base to sit your pot.
 A good example of this type of stove is the Esbit brand.
-The Esbit Pocket stove has been in production for over 50 years and is about as fool proof as stoves get.
+The Esbit Stainless Steel Solid Fuel Stove has been in production for many years and is about as fool proof as stoves get.

 I tend to use this stove on overnight tips where I want something really light weight.

 This fuel type is not susceptible to cold weather or altitude like other fuel types.
 This is also a very lightweight and compact unit with your pot choice going to dictate the overall size and weight of your cooking system.
-My current system which consists of the Esbit pocket stove and the pot system from my Trangia Mini weights 341 grams plus fuel.
+My current system which, which doesn’t get used that often consists of the Esbit Stainless Steel Solid Fuel Stove and the pot system from my Trangia Mini weights 187 grams plus fuel.

-While fuel is readily available you will need to ensure you know where your next resupply is going to be or carry enough to last you for the entire trip.
+The examine fuel tabs are hard to source and when you can they work out to be the most expensive fuel option for cooking with.
+You know where your next resupply is going to be or carry enough to last you for the entire trip.